Fyodor Dostoevsky: Last years (1876–1881)

+Dostoevsky's health declined further, and in March 1877, he had four epileptic seizures.
+Rather than returning to Ems, he visited Maly Prikol, a manor near Kursk.
+While returning to St Petersburg to finalise his Diary, he visited Darovoye, where he had spent much of his childhood.
+In December, he attended Nekrasov's funeral and gave a speech.
+He was appointed an honorary member of the Russian Academy of Sciences, from which he received an honorary certificate in February 1879.
+He declined an invitation to an international congress on copyright in Paris after his son Alyosha had a severe epileptic seizure and died on 16 May.

+The family later moved to the apartment where Dostoevsky had written his first works.
+Around this time, he was elected to the board of directors of the Slavic Benevolent Society in Saint Petersburg, and that summer he was elected to the honorary committee of the Association Littéraire et Artistique Internationale, whose members included Victor Hugo, Ivan Turgenev, Paul Heyse, Alfred Tennyson, Anthony Trollope, Henry Longfellow, Ralph Waldo Emerson and Leo Tolstoy.

+Dostoevsky made his fourth and final visit to Ems in early August 1879.
+He was diagnosed with early-stage pulmonary emphysema, which his doctor believed could be successfully managed, but not cured.

-On 3 February 1880 Dostoevsky was elected vice-president of the Slavic Benevolent Society, and he was invited to speak at the unveiling of the Pushkin memorial in Moscow.
-On 8 June he delivered his speech, giving an impressive performance that had a significant emotional impact on his audience.
+On 3 February 1880, Dostoevsky was elected vice-president of the Slavic Benevolent Society and was invited to speak at the unveiling of the Pushkin memorial in Moscow.
+On 8 June, he delivered his speech, giving an impressive performance that had a significant emotional impact on his audience.
 His speech was met with thunderous applause, and even his long-time rival Turgenev embraced him.
 Konstantin Staniukovich praised the speech in his essay "The Pushkin Anniversary and Dostoevsky's Speech" in The Business, writing that "the language of Dostoevsky's [Pushkin Speech] really looks like a sermon.
 He speaks with the tone of a prophet.
 He makes a sermon like a pastor; it is very deep, sincere, and we understand that he wants to impress the emotions of his listeners."
-The speech was criticised later by liberal political scientist Alexander Gradovsky, who thought that Dostoevsky idolised "the people", and by the conservative thinker Konstantin Leontiev, who, in his essay "On Universal Love", compared the speech to French utopian socialism.
+The speech was criticised by liberal political scientist Aleksandr Gradovsky, who thought that Dostoevsky idolised "the people", and by the conservative thinker Konstantin Leontiev, who, in his essay "On Universal Love", compared the speech to French utopian socialism.
 The attacks led to a further deterioration in his health.